Hirvensaloa/rehti-mmorpg/README.md

 ### Before running anything

 - Make sure to fetch git submodules run `git submodule update --recursive --init`.
 This needs to be run everytime new submodules are added.

-- Make sure you have Conan installed from [here](https://docs.conan.io/2/installation.html).
+- Make sure you have Conan installed from (https://docs.conan.io/2/installation.html)[here].
 Run `conan profile detect --force` after installation.
-- Make sure you have Cmake version >= 3.27

 ### Running

 Instructions to launch and run:

 - [The client](#client-pre)
+Add an environment variable called VK_LAYER_PATH and point it to vulkan-validationlayers bin/json path.
+(Conan library directory)

 - [The server](#server-pre)

 ## Client